Early Years Foundation Stage Curriculum Statement

 EYFS INTENT

-We work in partnership with parents, carers and other settings to provide the best possible start, ensuring each individual reaches their full potential from their various starting points.
+We work in close partnership with parents and carers to nurture happy, independent children who strive to do their very best and reach their God-given potential.
 We understand the importance of parental engagement and believe that our parents have a crucial role to play in their children's education.
 We work hard to create strong partnerships between home and school right from the start.
-Warm and positive relationships are developed quickly between staff and children.

-We recognise the importance of children’s play and understand that play is an integral part of learning.
+We value play as a way through which young children make sense of the world around them and come to know themselves and others.
 We offer a balance of adult-led and child-initiated learning through whole class, small group and continuous play based activities.
 We know that young children learn best when they are active and that active learning involves other people, objects, ideas and events that engage and involve children.

 The three characteristics of effective teaching and learning are: